‘Barbenheimer’ box office success has reawakened America’s moviegoing muscle – KION546

 Repeat viewings are also fueling box office earnings.
 Midwest-based chain B&B Theaters estimated that across its 55 theaters, more than 2,100 people saw “Barbie” both opening weekend and this weekend, and almost 500 returned to see “Oppenheimer.”

-According to O’Leary, there has always been a strong movie theater culture in the United States – we need look no further than “Hollywood” being interchangeable with “the movie industry.”
+“Hollywood” is often considered interchangeable with “the movie industry,” and O’Leary notes that there has always been a strong movie theater culture in the United States.

 “Barbie” and “Oppenheimer” will trigger more and more people going to the movies by reminding them “the best of what the theatrical experience can be.
 It’s a reawakening,” he added.